 Emigrants leaving Europe by way of Rotterdam, 1908

-Emigration, as will be readily understood, is most closely connected with the economical state of European countries and of the countries to which the emigrants are going.
+Emigration, as will be readily understood, is most intimately connected with the economic state of European countries and of the nations to which the emigrants are going.

 Up until 1908, emigrants, leaving by way of Rotterdam, are mostly bound for North America.